-- Bear in mind that Piccolo, the most powerful of the non-Saiyan characters had a year previously (spent inside the Hyperbolic Time Chamber training rigorously from even that point) became the most powerful character on the show by a wide margin through merging with his other half, and still remained surpassed completely again by all the Saiyan characters despite their training occupying the space of 10 days.
-Akira Toriyma seems to have created the Saiyans as perfect gods.
+- Piccolo, the most powerful of the non-Saiyan characters previously spent a year (inside the Hyperbolic Time Chamber training rigorously from even that point) to become the most powerful character on the show by a wide margin through merging with his other half, and still remained surpassed completely again by all the Saiyan characters despite their training occupying the space of 10 days.

 - It finally comes to a head in Dragonball GT, where even Gohan, Goten, Trunks, and Vegeta to an extent are rendered completely ineffectual against the Big Bad of each main storyline.
 That's right; everyone who's not Goku squarely ends up here eventually.

-- Averted in Naruto.
-While the title character and his friends are particularly powerful, they don't force the rest of the cast into cannon fodder position.
+- Initially averted in Naruto.
+While the title character was particularly powerful, he didn't force the rest of the cast into cannon fodder position for most of the series.
 In fact, of the dead members of the Akatsuki, Naruto has only been directly involved in the defeat of two: the first he took down after that member was worn down by Kakashi and the second which he handled mostly on his own still took the rest taking an attack that left that member partially weakened, support from his team of summons, and some critical information that they revealed to him (which they spent a long time finding).
-Kishimoto seems to do a pretty good job of keeping the rest of the cast at least marginally relevant.
+Kishimoto seemed to do a pretty good job of keeping the rest of the cast at least marginally relevant.
 Unless they're a woman; in which case they fail in their actions or stay on the sidelines to begin with.

 - The third arc of YuYu Hakusho has Kuwabara, Kurama, and Hiei so weak that they can barely dent Big Bad Sensui when attacking him all at once.
 This is despite the fact that Kuwabara has a weapon that's capable of cutting through absolutely anything, including dimensions, in a single stroke.